pinot-contrib/pinot-docs/basics/data-import/pinot-stream-ingestion/apache-pulsar.md

 | `stream.pulsar.topic.name`        | Your pulsar topic name                        |
 | `stream.pulsar.bootstrap.servers` | Comma-seperated broker list for Apache Pulsar |

-#### Authentication
+### Authentication

-Pinot-Pulsar connector supports authentication using the security tokens.
+The Pinot-Pulsar connector supports authentication using the security tokens.
 You can generate the token by following the [official Pulsar documentaton](https://pulsar.apache.org/docs/en/security-token-client/).
 Once generated, you can add the following property to `streamConfigs` to add auth token for each request

 ```
 "stream.pulsar.authenticationToken":"your-auth-token"
 ```

-#### TLS support
+### TLS support

-Pinot-pulsar connecor also supports TLS for encrypted connections.
+The Pinot-pulsar connector also supports TLS for encrypted connections.
 You can follow [the official pulsar documentation](https://pulsar.apache.org/docs/en/security-tls-transport/) to enable TLS on your pulsar cluster.
 Once done, you can enable TLS in pulsar connector by providing the trust certificate file location generated in the previous step.

 ```
 "stream.pulsar.tlsTrustCertsFilePath": "/path/to/ca.cert.pem"